⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Family of Apps (Advertising)

-Revenue from digital advertising across Facebook, Instagram, Messenger, and WhatsApp platforms.
+Revenue from selling advertising placements across Facebook, Instagram, Messenger, and WhatsApp.

 🎯 WHY THIS MATTERS